mdmuradhasanmedia/BOMB-SMS/README.md

 cd BOMB-SMS
 python bomb-sms.py
 ```
-Contact with my for username and password.
+Contact with me for username and password.

 <a href="https://facebook.com/mdmuradhasanmedia">Facebook</a>